Course Descriptions

 Chamber Singers[edit]

-1 credit/year, Zero period
+1 credit/year, zero period

 This course is designed for singers from the Concert Choir who desire a higher level of music, are independent learners, and are willing to spend time outside of the school day in rehearsal and performances.
 Literature includes sacred and secular music of the 16th to 21st centuries.
 The main performance opportunities, at which attendance is required are on-campus concerts.
 As a public ministry outreach group of the school, Chamber Singers sing for concerts and services at local churches, civic events and other organizations.
 Concert attire is provided.
 Rehearsals take place before school two mornings each week.
 There is a ¥20,000/year fee for this class.
 (Financial aid is available.)
 It is open to all students enrolled in Concert Choir.
 Auditions occur in May and/or August.